 Brackets Light Pro ports Adobe’s Brackets code editor’s light theme to VS Code.
-If you’re someone migrating to VS Code from Brackets since Adobe is all set to end support for Brackets from September 1, 2021, you’ll enjoy using the Brackets Light Pro theme.
+If you’re someone migrating to VS Code from Brackets since Adobe has ended support for Brackets from September 1, 2021, you’ll enjoy using the Brackets Light Pro theme.
 The recommended fonts and icons for this theme are Fantasque Sans Mono and VSCode Great Icons.

 Download Brackets Light Pro Theme